NYSaltyDog/AudioJackEvents/README.md

 differance between plugging into or removing the plug from the jack so that the different events can execute different methods.

-The following framworks need to be included in your project in order to make this class work...
+The following three framworks need to be included in your project in order to make this class work...

-AVFoundation/AVFoundation.h
-AudioToolbox/AudioToolbox.h
-MediaPlayer/MediaPlayer.h
+AudioToolbox framework...
+AVFoundation framework...
+MediaPlayer framework